Answer: Clorox Hand Sanitizing Spray, Germstar Noro, Zylast Antiseptic, and Sterizar Hand Foamer kil norovirus. Testing has not been done for Ebola.

 The company Germ-Aside also has a very exciting hand sanitizer called Sterizar Hand Foamer.
 Unfortunately, it is not available in the US at this time.
 It is only available in the UK.
 This hand sanitizer promises not only to kill norovirus but also claims to continue working for 6 hours!
 I have read their experimental procedures and test results and am very impressed.
 6 hours after application, the test subjects who used the hand sanitizer had 99% less bacteria on their hands than the control people who did not use the hand sanitizer.
 Here is a link to all of their test results.
 It takes forever to download so be patient.
 When reading hand sanitizer test results it is important to understand what "log" means.
 Test results always talk about "log reduction".
 A log reduction of 5, means that the product kills 99.999% of germs.
 A log reduction of 4, means that it kills 99.99% of germs.
 A log reduction of 3 means that it kills 99.9% of germs.
 A log reduction of 2 means that the product kills 99% of germs.
 A log reduction of 1 means that the product kills 90% of germs.
 Without this information, it is impossible to understand the test results.

-I contacted the makers of Purell on March 8, 2012 to see if they had any hand sanitizers that were effective against norovirus.
+I contacted the makers of Purell on March 8, 2012 and Oct.
+1, 2014 to see if Purell Advanced was effective against norovirus.
 They said that they could not provide me with any of that information.

 Internet rumors say that Wet Ones Anti-Bacterial Wipes kill norovirus.
 However, this is NOT TRUE.
 I contacted the Playtex® company (on January 8, 2009) who makes Wet Ones® Antibacterial wipes, and they told me that their wipes have not been tested for their ability to kill norovirus or rotavirus.
 The active ingredient, Benzethonium Chloride HAS recently been tested for its ability to kill norovirus and it DID NOT KILL NOROVIRUS.3 There is a related compound called benzalkonium chloride which has been shown to kill norovirus in ONE research paper but it is not contained in these wipes.4 Benzalkonium chloride is contained in many foaming hand sanitizers such as Germ-X foaming hand sanitizer and Pampers Kandoo kids hand sanitizer.
 However, in the research paper, it took 2 hours for the benzalkonium chloride to kill norovirus so it is very unlikely that the smaller amount contained in these hand sanitizers would kill norovirus.
 The Germ-X Foaming Hand Sanitizer and the Pampers Kandoo Kids Foaming Hand Sanitizer do not CLAIM to kill norovirus, and I don't think they do.